Maryland challenges sovereign immunity in tribal lending case

-There are a variety of state laws that apply to licensed payday lenders.
+There are a variety of state laws that get started to licensed payday lenders.
 When a legitimate company operates outside the bounds of state law – such as with Native American tribal lending – state laws traditionally have not applied.
 According to the Center for Public Integrity, such a legal divide has resulted in a legal clash between Maryland regulators and Western Sky Financial, a personal loans provider that claims affiliation with the Cheyenne River Sioux Tribe.

 Western Sky claims sovereign immunity